Karthik-B-06/Karthik-B-06/README.md

   </h2>
 </div>

-- 🔭 I’m currently working on a Design System with React Native.
+- 🔭 I’m currently working on developing Shopping Kit with React Native.
 - 🐣 I’m currently learning Tailwind and Typescript, so its T^2.
 - 💬 Ask mIe about React and React Native.
 - 📘 I try to write one blog every week, you can check it out [here](https://medium.com/@_iam_karthik).